When people think about flipping cars, they generally assume that money is made at the sell.

-The trade-in value is what you could expect for a dealer to give you for your car if you traded it in at a dealership (mind blowing, I know).
+The trade-in value is what you could expect from a dealer to give you for your car if you traded it in at a dealership (mind-blowing, I know).
 This value is also what a dealer generally pays for a car at auction.

 Private party value is what a private seller should expect their vehicle to be worth when selling to another private seller.